Galatta Kalyanam: Production

 Galatta Kalyanam was the adaptation of a play written by Gopu, which was staged in a star night organised for donations during the Sino-Indian War of 1962.
 Gopu completed the script within two days.
 After seeing the positive response the play received, Ganesan expressed interest in adapting the play into a feature film.
-This was the first film which had Gopu working outside the banner of Chitralaya and the film was directed by Sridhar's cousin C. V. Rajendran.
+This was the first film which had Gopu working outside the banner of Chithralaya and the film was directed by Sridhar's cousin C. V. Rajendran.
 It is the first film produced by Ramkumar Films named after Ganesan's son.
+The film had Ganesan and Jayalalitha pairing for first time.

-The song sequence "Engal Kalyanam" was shot at Anna Nagar Tower Park.
+The song sequence "Engal Kalyanam" was shot at Anna Nagar Tower Park becoming the first film to be shot there.
 Rajendran required that all the lead actors appear in the song, but was unable to bring them all together except for "half a day of shoot" due to their other commitments; as a result, he had to rely on "used cuts, zooms and whizz-pans to circumvent the challenge".
 To portray Ganesan as "stylish and youthful", he created a shot of him walking from the manager's room to his seat, hoping it would create a huge response among the audience.

 Soundtrack

-The music was composed by M. S. Viswanathan, and the lyrics were written by Vaali.
+The music was composed by M. S. Viswanathan, with lyrics by Vaali.
 The song "Nalla Idam" contains the lines "Nalla Idam, Nee Vandha Idam" (Good place, the place you have come), which writer R. Kannan interpreted as meaning Jayalalithaa had moved to Sivaji Ganesan from acting exclusively with M. G. Ramachandran.